MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/posteffectsinopeninventor.md

 ![Glow](images/tutorials/openinventor/WorkspaceWithGlow.PNG "Applied SoPostEffectGlow")

 ## Summary
-* Multiframe DICOM images can be rendered to be scene objects by converting them into WEMs first.
+* Multi-frame DICOM images can be rendered to be scene objects by converting them into WEMs first.
 * Open Inventor scenes can be augmented by adding PostEffects to scene objects.

 {{< networkfile "examples/open_inventor/PostEffectTutorial.mlab" >}}